Lazy Loading in Entity Framework Core

 }

-The default value of LazyLoadingEnabled is set to true.
-This is why although we have not set this property value to true, Lazy Loading is still working in our application.
-Even if you want, then while accessing the data, you can enable and disable lazy loading.
+Note: The default value of the LazyLoadingEnabled property is true.
+This is why, even though we have not set this property value to true, Lazy Loading is working in our application when we use UseLazyLoadingProxies().

 using EFCoreCodeFirstDemo.Entities;